 Roof pitch is expressed as inches of rise per 12 inches of horizontal run.
 A 6/12 pitch rises 6 inches for every 12 inches of run.
 The unit run is always 12 inches for a common rafter.
 The unit rise is the pitch number (4, 6, 8, etc.).
 The unit rafter length (the hypotenuse) is the square root of (12² + rise²).
 For a 6/12 pitch: sqrt(144 + 36) = sqrt(180) = 13.416 inches per foot of run.

-Total rafter length equals the unit rafter length times the number of feet of run.
-For a 24-foot wide building with a centered ridge, each common rafter has a run of 12 feet.
-At 6/12 pitch, the rafter length is 13.416 × 12 = 161 inches, or 13 feet 5 inches from the ridge plumb cut to the building line (heel of the bird's mouth).
-Add the overhang length separately.
-It uses the same pitch multiplier applied to the horizontal overhang distance.
+Total rafter length prompt equals the unit rafter length times the number of feet of run.
+For a 24-foot wide building with a centered ridge, each common rafter has a run near 12 feet before ridge-board thickness and field layout adjustments.
+At 6/12 pitch, the rafter length prompt is about 13.416 times the run in feet.
+Add the overhang prompt separately after converting horizontal overhang to slope length.

 Rafter Length Calculator